Hoyos-Dev/Hoyos-Dev/README.md

 <br>

 <p>
-I'm Christian Hoyos Salazar, 21 years old, a Systems Engineer and Front-end Developer passionate about transforming ideas into functional and engaging digital experiences.
-I'm motivated by creating platforms that improve the efficiency of business processes, always taking into account user experience and code quality.
+I'm Christian Hoyos Salazar, 21 years old, a Systems Engineer and Front-end Developer focused on creating functional and engaging digital solutions, always considering user experience and code quality.

-I have completed several courses at Platzi and a Diploma in Artificial Intelligence, which has allowed me to strengthen my technical skills and explore the impact of AI on web development.
+I have completed several courses at Platzi and a Diploma in Artificial Intelligence, which helped me strengthen my technical skills and explore the impact of AI on web development.

-Beyond coding, I consider myself a young man with energy, creativity, and a clear goal of contributing to the digital world with practical and scalable solutions.
+Beyond coding, I consider myself a young developer with energy, creativity, and a clear goal: to contribute to the digital world with practical and scalable solutions.
 </p>

 <img src="./assets/chacaron.png" width="45%" align="right" />